 Hereditary nonpolyposis colorectal carcinoma (HNPCC) is an autosomal dominant disorder responsible for 3 to 5% of cases of colorectal cancer (CRC).
 Symptoms, initial diagnosis, and treatment are similar to other forms of CRC.
 HNPCC is suspected by history and is confirmed by genetic testing.
 Patients also require surveillance for other cancer, particularly endometrial and ovarian cancer.

-Patients with one of several known mutations have a 70 to 80% lifetime risk of developing CRC.
+Patients with one of several known mutations have a 70 to 80% lifetime risk of developing CRC (see Colorectal Cancer).
 Compared to sporadic forms of colon cancer, HNPCC occurs at a younger age (mid 40s), and the lesion is more likely to be proximal to the splenic flexure.
 The precursor lesion is usually a single colonic adenoma, unlike the multiple adenomas present in patients with familial adenomatous polyposis (FAP―see Familial Adenomatous Polyposis), the other main hereditary form of CRC.

 However, similar to FAP, numerous extracolonic manifestations occur.
-Nonmalignant disorders include café-au-lait spots, sebaceous gland tumors, and keratoacanthomas.
-Common associated cancers include endometrial and ovarian tumors (39% risk of endometrial and 9% risk of ovarian by age 70).
+Nonmalignant disorders include café-au-lait spots and sebaceous gland tumors.
+The low-grade skin cancer, keratoacanthoma, can occur.
+Other common associated cancers include endometrial and ovarian tumors (39% risk of endometrial and 9% risk of ovarian by age 70).
 Patients also have an elevated risk of cancer of the ureter, renal pelvis, stomach, biliary tree, and small bowel.

 Symptoms and Signs